Here are all of the German Shepherd training, equipment, and all pet products that we use and recommend

 The serious working dogs you see assisting law enforcement officers, rescue workers, and people with disabilities are the product of professional dog training.
 Without that training, German Shepherds can easily run amok.

 Worse, German Shepherds are easily aroused and can become protective to the point of aggressiveness, which means bringing an untrained German Shepherd into contact with strangers or dogs, especially in your home, on your property (your GSD’s territory) can be dangerous.

-Make sure to use positive reinforcement dog training when teaching your German Sheperd.
+Make sure to use positive reinforcement dog training when teaching your German Shepherd.
 They respond very well to gentle handling and German Shepherds look forward to working every day.
-There is never a need for force, choke, shock or prong collars in dog training.
+There is never a need for force, choke, shock, or prong collars in dog training.

 Many German Shepherds (and working dogs) would rather work and train for toys or games like bite work, search and rescue, nose work, or a game of fetch or rope tug.
 Toy rewards and environmental rewards will outweigh even the highest food rewards when training a German Shepherd.